 For those of you who know my story, know that from 2000 – 2003 I went from being lean (32-inch waist lean) to chubby to overweight and then to being very overweight/obese.
 All this while serving as a front-line infantry soldier in the 1st Battalion Scots Guards.

 (That me bottom left in Sierra Leonne.
-If you have seen the film Blood Diamond with Leonardo DiCaprio then you can image what went on).
+If you have seen the film Blood Diamond with Leonardo DiCaprio then you can imagine what went on).

 They heard all the fatties together on remedial PT (you get put on this when you fail to pass the 6 monthly required fitness test) and along comes a Physical Training Instructor to thrash the life out of you for the next hour.

 A completely degrading and humiliating experience where you are tortured for an hour every day for being a big chubster……….
 This would happen at the end of a long day.
-At the beginning you would still have to be dragged along a daily platoon run for 5-10 miles around the local area.
+In the beginning, you would still have to be dragged along a daily platoon run for 5-10 miles around the local area.

 Reading the Evening Times one day back in Glasgow I noticed an advert for a martial arts academy.
 I could never play football, was never the fastest runner, or the strongest guy.
 I was always one of the last picked for anything sporty.

 The only thing I was always good at was fighting.
 As a child I hardly ever lost when I fought and when my mates were playing 2 aside cuppies I was in the bushes kidding on I was a Ninja and looking for my very own Mr Miagi.

 So I booked in for a free trial, went along, and then it all began.